DIY Super For Dummies (Australian Edition)

 Unlocking the Language of Superannuation

 Concessional contributions.
-Super contributions that you (or your employer or your spouse) make from before-tax income.
+Super contributions that you (or your employer) make from before-tax income.
 Your employer, or you if you’re self-employed or otherwise eligible, can claim a tax deduction for such contributions.

 Non-concessional contributions.
 Super contributions that you make from your after-tax income.
 You may hear this type of contribution called an after-tax contribution or even an undeducted contribution.